ververica/flink-sql-gateway/README.md

 [Flink JDBC driver](https://github.com/ververica/flink-jdbc-driver) enables JDBC clients to connect to Flink SQL gateway based on the REST API.

-Currently, the REST API is a set of internal API and we recommend users to interact with the gateway through JDBC API.
+Currently, the REST API is a set of internal APIs and we recommend users to interact with the gateway through JDBC API.
 Flink SQL gateway stores the session properties in memory now.
 If the service is stopped or crashed, all properties are lost.
 We will improve this in the future.

 This project is at an early stage.
 Feel free to file an issue if you meet any problems or have any suggestions.